mitre/hipcheck/site/content/docs/guide/making-plugins/python-sdk.md

 - `output_schema: dict` - Same behavior as `key_schema` but for the endpoint's return type.

-For an endpoint marked `@query(default=True)`, that endpoint becomes the default endpoint for the plugin, meaning that if Hipcheck core or another plugin queries your plugin without providing an endpoint name, this endpoint will be invoked.
+For an endpoint marked `@query(default=True)`, that endpoint becomes the default endpoint for the plugin, meaning that it will be invoked when Hipcheck core or another plugin queries your plugin without providing an endpoint name.
 Only one endpoint may be marked as the default, marking multiple will result in an error.

 #### Using the Engine Handle